wp-plugins/stop-junk/readme.txt

 Tested up to: 3.3.2
 Stable tag: 1.0

 Stops spam on comments box.
 User needs to enter result of a simple math problem in a text box before posting a comment.
-User will only be prompted if not logged in.
-[Try the demo here](http://stopjunk.megatag.me)

 ==Description==
 Stops spam on comments box.
 User needs to enter result of a simple math problem in a text box before posting a comment.
 User will only be prompted if not logged in.
-[Try the demo here](http://stopjunk.megatag.me)
+It's a simple to use plugin that won't leave your user frustrated when trying to post.
+[Try the demo here.](http://stopjunk.megatag.me)

 == Installation ==
 1. Upload `stop-junk` directory to the `/wp-content/plugins/` directory